Written by Stephen C. Marcy © June 2019 / Revisions April 2020, May 2022

 “And my argument always comes back to the character of God.
 To me that is the main issue.
 What kind of God is it that we find in the Bible; that we read about.
 And if God isn’t ultimately revealed in his character in Jesus Christ, then I don’t know what Jesus Christ was for, other than just to die for our sins.
 But it seems like the gospels and Paul make Jesus Christ also important for other reasons, to show us the character of God, to identify who God is for us.
 And Jesus, I point out to them, wept over Jerusalem’s rejection of him.
 Why in the world would he, as God, weep over their rejection of him if their rejection of him was predestined, foreordained by God for his glory?!”
 (28:13 – 29:03)

-For people “on the fence,” Roger is arguing against Calvinism on the basis that it is inconsistent with Calvinist determinism for the Scripture to depict Jesus – who as God incarnate also displays for us the very character of God – weeping over Jerusalem, which indicates that Jesus understood the situation with his people was contingent in nature.
-His tears show that he wanted something different for them as his people.
-And in their response to God was one of rejecting his Son Jesus, they were not glorifying God.
+For people “on the fence,” Roger is arguing against Calvinism on the basis that it’s theistic determinism is inconsistent with how the Scriptures depict Jesus, who, as God incarnate.
+Jesus displays for us the very character of God, and what we see him doing is weeping over Jerusalem.
+This is not coherent with His predetermining Jerusalem’s rejection of their God, including Israel’s every sin and rebellion against God.
+Even if Jesus was lamenting the present hardening God was sovereignly working in the minds and hearts of his people (Rom.
+9-11), Jesus’ reaction certainly indicates that he understood the situation with his people as contingent in nature.
+His tears show that he wanted something different for his people and that his will for them could have been a reality.
+But in that their response to God was one of rejecting his Son Jesus, they were not glorifying God.
 Jesus presumes that they should have known “the time of your visitation.”
-Roger is pointing out that Jesus’ response is inconsistent with a God who has predestined all things to occur as they do and that for some reason this is related to him glorifying himself.
+Roger is pointing out that Jesus’ response is inconsistent with a God who has predestined all things to occur as they do and that through this theistic determinism God somehow glorifies himself.
 For Roger and Leighton it is incoherent that Jesus, as the second person of the Trinity, would respond as he did with loving compassion and feel the rejection of his people to the point of extreme sorrow when God the Father foreordained and caused the Jews to reject him.
 This is the point of Roger’s exclamatory question, “Why in the world would he, as God, weep over their rejection of him if their rejection of him was predestined, foreordained by God for his glory?!”
 For Roger, the Calvinist doctrine of the divine decree does not cohere with how Jesus understood, felt and responded to his people’s rejection of him.
 What Jesus knows God ordained to occur, and that for his own glory, Jesus responds to as if it should have been otherwise.
 Jesus displays love, compassion and sorrow over his people even though God preordained their rejection of God and Jesus.
 That just doesn’t make good sense of the passage.
-The Calvinist doctrines establish a theistic deterministic reality, but Jesus spoke about and wept over this situation as a conditional or contingent reality.
-The two are logically inconsistent.
-Roger’s point is that one’s soteriological and theological interpretations should be marked by consistency with what the Scriptures reveal in its other accounts and teachings.
-Since this account, which is quite clear in it import, is inconsistent with Calvinist theistic determinism, therefore Calvinist theistic determinism is not the teaching of Scripture.
+The Calvinist doctrines establish a universal divine causal determinism, but Jesus spoke about and wept over this situation as presupposing a conditional or contingent reality.
+The two are logically contradictory.
+Roger’s point is that one’s soteriological and theological interpretations should be marked by logical and moral consistency with what the Scriptures reveal in its other accounts and teachings.
+Since this account, which is quite clear in its import, is inconsistent with Calvinist theistic determinism, therefore Calvinist theistic determinism is not the teaching of Scripture.

 Let’s go back to Roger’s question, “Now how do I choose?”
 For those whose hermeneutic must include the deliberations of logical reasoning and moral intuitions, we can know that interpretations that are marked by incoherence, inconsistency and contradiction are not viable options.
 This makes the choice much easier.
 Hence, Calvinism, with respect to its deterministic doctrines, is not an option.
 For those whose hermeneutic need not include the deliberations of logical and moral reasoning, that is, for those who do not trust or employ their logical thought processes and their moral intuitions in the interpretive task, they have an option in Calvinism.
 But I for one cannot honestly affirm Calvinism as “biblically respectable.”